Feral Druid DPS Spec, Builds, and Talents — Dragonflight 10.1

 Berserk: Frenzy Icon Berserk: Frenzy Causes Combo Point generating abilities to apply a Bleed effect for 100% of the damage dealt over 8 seconds.
 Adds further Strength to your Berserk windows, especially in single-target, due to the damage increase it provides to Shred Icon Shred and is always taken.

 Sudden Ambush Icon Sudden Ambush Gives finishing moves a 6% chance per Combo Point to cause your next, Shred Icon Shred or Rake Icon Rake to deal damage as if you were stealthed.
-Thanks to Pouncing Strikes Icon Pouncing Strikes, this is an extremely strong single-target option, but points are often too tight to access this in multi-target situations.
+Thanks to Pouncing Strikes Icon Pouncing Strikes, this is an extremely strong single-target option, and keeps up in some cleave situations as well.

 Raging Fury Icon Raging Fury Causes your Finishing moves to extend the duration of your active Tiger's Fury Icon Tiger's Fury effect by 0.4 seconds per Combo Point.
 This competes on a choice node with Tiger's Tenacity Icon Tiger's Tenacity, but is a significantly better option for a much higher, consistent Tiger's Fury uptime.